eidolon-ai/eidolon/client/python/README.md

 ## Thanks for your support

 Eidolon is completely open source and free to use.
-If you like this project, [give it a star](https://github.com/eidolon-ai/eidolon) 🌟!
+[Star 🌟 it on GitHub](https://github.com/eidolon-ai/eidolon) to show your support!